 Elon Musk Twitter CEO to Step Down After Losing public poll

-Elon Musk Twitter CEO has a history of using Twitter polls to rubber-stamp major decisions so he tweeted a poll Sunday evening asking people to vote on whether he should step down as Twitter’s CEO.
+Elon Musk, Twitter CEO, utilizes Twitter polls for decisions.
+He recently tweeted one asking if he should step down.
 Musk said he would abide by the poll’s results.

 More than 10 million people voted in favour of Elon Musk stepping down as chief executive of Twitter in a poll he posted on the site late on Sunday.
 As of Sunday evening, “Yes” was winning by a margin of 58% to 42%.